 Days 7 – 10.
 We’ll spend the final four days of the safari with full days of morning and evening game drives.
 We’ll spend Day 7 at the Ngorongoro Crater.
 At almost ten miles across and 1,800 feet deep, it is the largest unflooded and intact volcanic caldera in the world.
 In addition to being the best place to see rhino on the Northern Circuit, you can look forward to spotting the world-renowned Big Five and a host of other wildlife species, including large herds of zebra and wildebeest.

 We’ll spend our final three days in the northern Serengeti, one of Africa’s most famous wildlife parks.
 The image of acacia trees on endless grass plains is the epitome of Africa for many.
 The annual wildebeest migration and large pride of lions, elephants, giraffes, gazelles, and eland represent the largest mass movement of land mammals on the planet – with more than a million animals following the rains.

-In the spirit of living in the African bush, our accommodations the last four nights will be our own private (luxury) mobile camp conveniently located to our game drives in the northern Serengeti.
+In the spirit of living in the African bush, our accommodations the last several nights will be our own private (luxury) mobile camp conveniently located to our game drives in the northern Serengeti.
 As a major highlight of this safari, our mobile camp will be staffed by private chefs, butlers, and tent attendants, all of whom are on call to cater to the needs of guests.

 On the final day, we will take a charter plane back to Arusha in preparation for our return flights that evening.
 Before your final transport to the airport, you will have time to freshen up in a day room, allowing you to repack and ready yourself for your journey home.